ADGEfficiency/adgefficiency.github.io/_posts/2016-10-31-energy-basics-q-m-cp-dt.md

 date: 2016-10-31
 categories:
   - Energy Basics
-excerpt: The equation I used the most in energy engineering.
+excerpt: The equation I used the most as an energy engineer.

 ---
 Heat transfer is a fundamental energy engineering operation.
 Hot water loops are commonly used to transfer heat in district heating networks and on industrial sites.